Skip to main content Skip to search

 Our Services

-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to mortgage products.
+Piccadilly Mortgages Ltd trading as Piccadilly Mortgages is a member of Brokers Ireland.
+Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life & protection, pensions and mortgage products.
 A full list of lending agencies with which we deal is available on request.

 Fair and Personal Analysis

-We operate based on Fair and Personal Analysis.
 The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, general insurance, mortgages, and/ or a specialist area.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.

 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could reasonably be expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.